lanpai/2048/README.md

-# 2048
-machine learning with the game 2048
+evolutionary machine learning with the game 2048.